Debbie Wasserman Schultz: Chair of the Democratic National Committee

 On April 5, 2011, President Barack Obama chose Wasserman Schultz to succeed Tim Kaine as the 52nd chair of the Democratic National Committee.
 Until she assumed office, Donna Brazile served as interim DNC chair.
 Wasserman Schultz was confirmed at a May 4 DNC meeting in Washington, D.C.

 During an appearance on Face the Nation, Wasserman Schultz said, "The Republicans have a plan to end Medicare as we know it.
 What they would do is they would take the people who are younger than 55 years old today and tell them, 'You know what?
 You're on your own.
 Go and find private health insurance in the health-care insurance market.'"
 Four nonpartisan fact-checkers called her claim false.
 She then came under criticism for saying on Washington Watch with Roland Martin, "You have the Republicans, who want to literally drag us all the way back to Jim Crow laws and literally—and very transparently—block access to the polls to voters who are more likely to vote for Democratic candidates than Republican candidates".
 The next day, she said that "Jim Crow was the wrong analogy to use".

 In 2012, many of Obama's advisers questioned the move to select Wasserman Schultz as DNC chair, feeling she came across as too partisan on television.
 An internal focus study of the popularity of top Obama campaign surrogates ranked Wasserman Schultz at the bottom.
+She was ultimately reelected to Chair on January 22, 2013.
 In February 2015, Politico, citing unnamed sources, reported that Wasserman Schultz had lined up supporters in 2013 to portray any decision by Obama to replace her as DNC chair as "anti-woman and anti-Semitic".

 In 2011, she missed 62 votes of Congress, placing her 45th of 535 in missing Congressional votes.

 2016 presidential election

 Clinton's opponents Martin O'Malley and Bernie Sanders both criticized Wasserman Schultz's decision to schedule only six debates in the 2016 presidential primary, fewer than in previous election cycles, as well as the timing of the debates.

 Ultimately, there were nine debates that both Clinton and Sanders participated in during the primaries, as well as a number of town halls.

-Some of Wasserman Schultz's actions that the news covered during the primaries were reducing the debate schedule; uninviting former DNC Vice Chair Tulsi Gabbard to the first primary debate; halting the Sanders campaign's access to DNC databases after a staffer from his campaign attempted to exploit a security breach; defending the superdelegate system used in the Democratic primaries; rescinding a prior ban on corporate donations; and accusing Sanders supporters of violence at the Nevada Convention.
+Some of Wasserman Schultz's actions that the news covered during the primaries were reducing the debate schedule; uninviting former DNC vice chair Tulsi Gabbard to the first primary debate; halting the Sanders campaign's access to DNC databases after a staffer from his campaign attempted to exploit a security breach; defending the superdelegate system used in the Democratic primaries; rescinding a prior ban on corporate donations; and accusing Sanders supporters of violence at the Nevada Convention.